 20%Production delivery track record

 Documented LangGraph systems running in production at named clients, not prototypes or proofs of concept.
+Evidence: third-party Clutch reviews, named production deployments, and engagement duration.

 -